matts-git/MATS/README.md

 # Project Template

-This is a Java Maven Project Template.
+This is a Java Maven Project.